Event Badge FAQ

 Is the Party in the Park a concert?
 Where do I sit?

 The Party in the Park is more of a casual music event with Just a Few Friends at the Truman Waterfront Park (not at the Amphitheater).
-You may bring blanket and lawn chairs and there will be a chair rental vendor with about 300 bag chairs for rent for $9 each.
+You may bring blanket and lawn chairs and there will be a chair rental vendor.
 You are welcome to bring lawn chairs and blankets to sit on.
-Parade pass wearers will have a special section toward the front of the stage to hang out together.
-Please keep in mind it is not big enough for all 1500 of you nor intended for you to remain there the entire 5 hours.
+Badge wearers will have a special section toward the front of the stage to hang out together.
 Come and go at your leisure.
 We encourage guests to move around, meet new people, visit the vendors, get some food and adult beverages, take lots of photos and enjoy the beautiful sunset over the Atlantic ocean.

 What kind of food/drinks will be at the Party in the Park?

-There will be two full service bars from Great Events Catering and a satellite bar serving the Parade Pass holders from 801 Bourbon.
-The Florida Keys Aqueduct Authority will have a free refillable water station so bring your bottles.
-Food choices include Korean BBQ, Argentinian, Pizza, American BBQ, Fritters, Mini Donuts, Sliders and sammies, fruit juices and cut fruit, chips/salsa, desserts, popsicles, fresh breads/dips.
+There will be two full service bars and a satellite bar serving the badge holders.
+The Florida Keys Aqueduct Authority last year had a free refillable water station and we hope to bring that back.
+Food choices last year include Korean BBQ, Argentinian, Pizza, American BBQ, Fritters, Mini Donuts, Sliders and sammies, fruit juices and cut fruit, chips/salsa, desserts, popsicles, fresh breads/dips.

 What CAN'T I bring/do?
 What's the small print?

 Absolutely no weapons of any kind.
 No coolers.
 No outside alcohol.
+No smoking at city parks.
 NO DRONES Behavior: Attendees are expected to behave in a respectful and orderly manner.
 Any disruptive or offensive behavior may result in removal from the event.
 Photography and Recording: Professional photography and recording are only permitted with the express permission of the event organizers.
 Otherwise video and photographs taken by attendees on their personal devices are permitted.
 Absolutely NO DRONES Personal Property: Attendees are responsible for their own personal property.
 The event organizers are not responsible for any lost or stolen items.
-Waiver of Liability: Attendees agree to waive any and all liability against the event organizers, their affiliates, and their respective officers, directors, employees, and agents for any injuries or damages that may occur during the event
+Waiver of Liability: Attendees agree to waive any and all liability against the event organizers, their affiliates, and their respective officers, directors, employees, and agents for any injuries or damages that may occur during the event “All events not affiliated with or endorsed by Jimmy Buffett’s Estate or Margaritaville Enterprises.”